Frank Lampard Confirmed as Next Manager of Derby County

 "I'm ambitious and want to become a manager." 👋 "It's a big club with big history."
 Frank Lampard confirms he's in talks with Derby County about their vacant managerial position 👔 https://t.co/hn47jPE99s

-While the reputation of Lampard will most likely excite Derby supporters, the decision represents something of a gamble given his lack of experience as a coach.
-This will be the first managerial role the Chelsea icon has had.
+While Lampard's reputation will most likely excite the Rams supporters, the decision represents something of a gamble given his lack of experience as a coach.
+This will be the Chelsea icon's first managerial role.

-County supporters will be desperate to get back into the Premier League, too, having had a number of promotion pushes that have fallen just short since their relegation to the second tier in 2008.
+Derby fans will be desperate to get back into the Premier League too, having had a number of promotion pushes fall just short since their relegation to the second tier in 2008.

 Rowett saw his side knocked out of the most recent playoffs in the semi-finals by Fulham; at the end of the 2013-14 season, they were denied in the final by a last-gasp goal from Queens Park Rangers' Bobby Zamora.